PSLCL/testing-framework/docs/design/qa_portal.md

 An authenticated user manages the “test plan” table.
 This includes creating new entries, editing existing entries, and deleting entries.
 Before deletion, the user is warned about the impact (“This action will delete 50 tests and 5,000 test results.”).

+###A User Views a Dashboard of the System.

+A user (anonymous or authenticated) views a dashboard of the system.
+The dashboard shows summary information from the database in the form of graphs.

 ##Future Use Cases

 These features are not currently supported, but may be supported in a future version of the Testing Framework.